dmitrykuzmenkov/linux-bintools/README.md

 git-name - Git commit author name or email git-date - Date to start searching for stat (git --since format)

+## git-commit-recent
+Show recent commit and branches where that commits were done
+Usage: git-commit-recent

 ## swap-usage
 Show top proccesses and amount of swap they use.
 Usage: swap-usage